 The goal for a crew is to turn the boat around the buoy in as few strokes as possible while maintaining boat speed.
 There are many ways to accomplish this.
 The coxswain has a critical role and must ensure that the crew does specific things in order for the boat to turn safely and quickly.
-The coxswain may also have to make adjustments in their turning strategy depending on their starting buoy, crews next to them, and wind conditions.
+The coxswain may also have to make adjustments in their turning strategy depending on their starting buoy, crews next to them, rower strength and experience, and wind conditions.

 Videos of a men’s turn and a women’s turn: